jku-win-dke/AISA-XMI-Mapper/README.md

 ### 3.3.2. aixm_5-1-1.xq

 The [aixm_5-1-1.xq](https://github.com/bastlyo/AISA-XMI-Mapper/blob/main/plugins/aixm_5-1-1.xq) targets models which are based on [AIXM 5.1.1](http://www.aixm.aero/page/aixm-511-specification).
-First, basic elements are added, afterwards element by element of the extracted model subset is mapped.
+First, basic elements are added and then, element by element of the extracted model subset is mapped.

 #### 3.3.2.1.
-Basic Classes for AIXM features
+Basic Elements for AIXM features

-If the extracted model subset contains an element with stereotype "feature", the following basic elements are added to the result:
+If the extracted model subset contains an element with stereotype "feature", the following basic classes are added to the result:

-1. An empty SHACL shape named "aixm:AIXMFeature" which can be extended by general AIXM feature properties.
+1. An empty SHACL shape named "aixm:AIXMFeature" which could be extended by general AIXM feature properties.
+This shape represents the abstract AIXMFeature class.
+Its identifier attribute is not mapped into a property shape because the identifier of features is used as resource identifier (IRI).

 		aixm:AIXMFeature a sh:NodeShape .
 2. A SHACL shape named "aixm:AIXMTimeSlice" which keeps general and mandatory attributes of feature time slices, i.e. gml:validTime, aixm:interpretation, aixm:sequenceNumber, aixm:correctionNumber.